What to Expect After Applying for FEMA Assistance

 Houston Skyline

-FEMA disaster assistance offers a number of means to help you recover from a disaster.
+FEMA disaster assistance offers a number of means to help you recover from a federally declared disaster.
+Whether you’re a homeowner, renter, or small business owner, it’s important to understand what happens after you submit your application.

 Apply for assistance on-line here: https://www.disasterassistance.gov/